Dosage Form: tablet

 Repeated large doses of vitamin K are not warranted in liver disease if the response to initial use of the vitamin is unsatisfactory.
 Failure to respond to vitamin K may indicate a congenital coagulation defect or that the condition being treated is unresponsive to vitamin K.

-Vitamin K1 is fairly rapidly degraded by light; therefore, always protect Phytonadione Tablets from light.
-Store Phytonadione Tablets in closed original carton until contents have been used.
-(See HOW SUPPLIED, Storage.)
+Vitamin K1 is fairly rapidly degraded by light; therefore, always protect phytonadione from light.
+Store phytonadione in closed original carton until contents have been used (see also HOW SUPPLIED, Storage).

 Temporary resistance to prothrombin-depressing anticoagulants may result, especially when larger doses of phytonadione are used.
 If relatively large doses have been employed, it may be necessary when reinstituting anticoagulant therapy to use somewhat larger doses of the prothrombin-depressing anticoagulant, or to use one which acts on a different principle, such as heparin sodium.

 Prothrombin time should be checked regularly as clinical conditions indicate.